5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 Notes:

-* We put a call to the function `CheckForRide` into the code but pass a 0 as first item of the right argument, making it inactive for the time being.
 * The call to `ServiceState.CheckServiceMessages` makes sure that the function reacts to any status change requests from the SCM.

 * `LoopOverFolder` is doing the real work.

 The function `LoopOverFolder`: